 We Need Your Input!

-Wisconsin's MCH Program is currently in the midst of a 5-year Needs Assessment to identify new priorities for 2016-2020.
+Wisconsin's MCH Program is continuing to solicit input for its 5-year Needs Assessment to identify new priorities for 2016-2020.
 We are actively collecting information, opinions, and perspectives from partners and consumers across the state that care about maternal, child, and family health in Wisconsin.
 The information collected will help guide strategies and activities for Wisconsin's Maternal and Child Health Program over the next 5 years.
 Please consider providing your valuable input by completing a brief Public Input Tool.
 (NOTE: Comments received are summarized and respondents are not identified.)